programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to input a character from the user and check whether the character is Alphabet.**
 ### **If the character is Alphabet then show whether it is uppercase or lowercase.**

+#### Algorithm
+    step 1: start
+    step 2: declare c
+    step 3: read c
+    step 4: if c is in between a-Z go to step 5 otherwire go to step 6 step 5: Write the given character is an lowercase alphabet step 6: if c is in between A-Z go to step 7 otherwise go to step 8 step 7: write the given character is an uppercase step 8: write the given character is not an alphabet step 9: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_4.svg)